JoshuaSP/clixr.io/README.md

 [Details][phase-four]

-### Phase 5: (~1 day)
+### Phase 5: (~1-2 days)

-  We will implement the PageMenu, as well as the dropdown selector for selecting the page.
+  We will implement the SiteMenu, as well as the dropdown selector for selecting the page.
 This will use the composite view functions of the site to swap pages, using CSS transitions.

   We will be able to add, remove, rename, and delete pages from the Page menu, and we will make sure to remove the page references from all menus/buttons on delete.

+  For MVP, we will put site background image/color in this menu.

+  We will also be able to change the site name and site address.

 [Details][phase-five]